 Cooperative Education Program

-Missouri University of Science and Technology's Cooperative Education Program is designed to provide students an employment opportunity to gain practical degree-related, work experience prior to graduation.
-The program is set up so students can take a break from studies and work full-time for one or for a combination of semesters such as spring/summer or summer/fall, allowing 8-9 months of work experience vs. the 3 summer months allowed for internship positions.
+Missouri S&T's Cooperative Education Program is designed to provide students an employment opportunity to gain practical degree-related, work experience prior to graduation.
+The program is set up so students can take a break from studies and work full-time for one or for a combination of semesters, such as spring/summer or summer/fall, allowing 8-9 months of work experience vs. the 3 summer months allowed for internship positions.

-Approximately 100-150 employers hire Missouri S&T co-op students annually, and students apply for those positions through the traditional resume/interview job search process facilitated by COER.
-COER also works individually with students who wish to co-op with an employer who does not currently participate in the Missouri S&T co-op program.
+150-200 employers hire Missouri S&T co-op students annually, and students apply for those positions through the traditional resume/interview job search process facilitated by COER, which also works individually with students who wish to co-op with an employer who does not currently participate in the Missouri S&T co-op program.